Evolutionary rescue of sphericalmreBdeletion mutants of the rod-shape bacteriumPseudomonas fluorescensSBW25

 Abstract

 Maintenance of rod-shape in bacterial cells depends on the actin-like protein MreB.
 Deletion ofmreBfromPseudomonas fluorescensSBW25 results in viable spherical cells of variable volume and reduced fitness.
-Using a combination of time-resolved microscopy and biochemical assay of peptidoglycan synthesis we show that reduced fitness is a consequence of perturbed cell size homeostasis that arises primarily from differential growth of daughter cells.
+Using a combination of time-resolved microscopy and biochemical assay of peptidoglycan synthesis, we show that reduced fitness is a consequence of perturbed cell size homeostasis that arises primarily from differential growth of daughter cells.
 A 1,000-generation selection experiment resulted in rapid restoration of fitness with derived cells retaining spherical shape.
-Mutations in the peptidoglycan synthesis protein Pbp1A were identified as the main route for fitness restoration with genetic reconstructions demonstrating causality.
-Thepbp1Amutations targeting transpeptidase activity enhance homogeneity in cell wall synthesis on lateral surfaces, thus restoring cell size homeostasis in the population.
-Together our experimental approach emphasizes the new knowledge to be gained from strategies that exploit the power of natural selection to rescue fitness-compromised mutants.
+Mutations in the peptidoglycan synthesis protein Pbp1A were identified as the main route for evolutionary rescue with genetic reconstructions demonstrating causality.
+Compensatorypbp1Amutations that targeted transpeptidase activity enhanced homogeneity of cell wall synthesis on lateral surfaces and restored cell size homeostasis.
+Mechanistic explanations require enhanced understanding of why deletion ofmreBcauses heterogeneity in cell wall synthesis.
+We conclude by presenting two testable hypotheses, one of which posits that heterogeneity stems from non-functional cell wall synthesis machinery, while the second posits that the machinery is functional, albeit stalled.
+Overall, our data provide support for the second hypothesis and draw attention to the importance of balance between transpeptidase and glycosyltransferase functions of peptidoglycan building enzymes for cell shape determination.

 Related articles